SCRUM-Webapp/SCRUM_Webapp_Project/docs/technical-docs/app-structure.md

 ![Sprint View 2.0](/SCRUM_Webapp_Project/assets/images/Sprint_View.png)

 ### What has changed
-- on this route not that much changed
+- On this route not that much changed
-- we still have 4 columns
+- We still have 4 columns
-- the first column is now named differently
+- The first column is now named differently
-- the selection of sprints now is done with a navigation bar similar to a radio button instead of a drop down menu
+- The selection of sprints now is done with a navigation bar similar to a radio button instead of a drop down menu
-- the columns are not framed anymore but are kind of free floating
+- The columns are not framed anymore but are kind of free floating

 ## Create Ticket
 ### Create Ticket Version Conception Phase